 Thomas Skinner speaks out about Strictly ‘legal claim’ in extraordinary post

-Former Apprentice star claims ‘Strictly’ execs rigged his voting figures after his casting proved controversial
+Former ‘Apprentice’ star claims ‘Strictly’ execs rigged his voting figures after his casting proved controversial, but the BBC says his accusations are ‘entirely without foundation’

 Thomas Skinner, the former Apprentice star whose casting on Strictly Come Dancing raised eyebrows earlier this year, has claimed the BBC rigged his voting figures on the show and announced he is seeking “legal advice”.